nu-childlab/Longerest/README.md

 # Longerest
 An experiment about group comparisons; uses jspsych for HTML/CSS/Javascript.

 The experiments as they were previously stored are in the versions-from-box branch.
 The master branch contains some css improvements.
+Specifically, in experiments 4-9. the positioning of the stimuli and text has been made consistent, and there is a variable named "smaller scale" which can be used to better scale the image for different browsers.

 ## Dependencies